How to Make a Campfire

 If you click and purchase with one of our links, we earn a commission.
 Thanks.

 Are you planning on going camping, but you have no idea how to start a campfire?
-Nothing beats the joy of sitting around a campfire as you sip hot coffee while enjoying your friends’ company.
+Nothing beats the joy of sitting around a campfire as you sip hot coffee (read how to make coffee while camping) while enjoying your friends’ company.

 However, making this a reality is quite challenging even for most people, but this doesn’t have to scare you.
 With this camping fire building techniques, you can learn how to be a pro at making campfires.